BornToHitTheGriddyForcedToCode/gpa-calculatorizer/README.md

 gpa calculator for honors AP computer science

-The README file ain't that important, but the main.py is. why I never changed the name?
+The README file ain't that important, but the main.py is

-uhhhh

-it wouldn't work idk
+have fun